 A former Minister For Justice, Equality and Law Reform Mr. Dermot Ahern, TD introduced provisions to consolidate Mediation in the Superior Courts. by introducing new Court Rules to promote Mediation and Conciliation in proceedings in the Superior Courts.
 The Rules were introduced following provisional recommendations from the Law Reform Commission in its Consultation Paper on alternative dispute resolution processes (ADRs).

-The Rules provide for a mechanism, similar to the type used extensively in the Commerical Court ,whereby the Judge can order the parties to engage in ADR.
+The Rules provided for a mechanism, similar to the type used extensively in the Commerical Court ,whereby the Judge can order the parties to engage in ADR.
 The provisions specify that the refusal or failure without good reason of a party to participate in Mediation or Conciliation may be taken into account by the Court when awarding costs.
 The aim of this measure is to minimise the cost of the proceedings and to ensure that the time and other resources of the Court are employed optimally.

 Announcing the move, the Minister said: "Mediation is increasingly recognised as a cost effective and timely means of resolving disputes.
 Parties are generally more satisfied with solutions that have been mutually agreed, rather than a solution imposed by a third party.
 Those who have reached agreement through Mediation are also generally more likely to follow through and comply with its terms.